gadfly361/re-surface/README.md

 - `:modal`
 - `:modal-fullscreen`

-The value of each of these is a hash-map where the key is the `:key` used in the `surface-registry` and the value is a reagent-component that takes a single parameter, `app-state`.
+The value of each of these is a hash-map where:
+- the key is the `:key` used in the `surface-registry`, and
+- the value is a reagent-component that takes a single parameter, `app-state`.

 An example component-registry could look like this: